WebOrigami/docs/src/content/language/syntax.md

 Hello, Alice.
 ```

-In Graph Origami, functions are a type of tree, so a function can also be invoked with slash syntax:
+In Web Origami, functions are a type of tree, so a function can also be invoked with slash syntax:

 ```console
 $ ori greet.js